ricardomccerqueira/abovethefoldcss/README.md

 #### Options

 ##### options.css
-this file is the main css file after being compiled by sass
+>this file is the main css file after being compiled by sass

 ##### options.aboveTheFold
-this file is the above the fold container, it can either be an html file and replace the styletag, or an empty file and use a server side include to load it to the head
+>this file is the above the fold container, it can either be an html file and replace the styletag, or an empty file and use a server side include to load it to the head

 ##### options.useEmptyStyleTag
-this defines the aboveTheFold behaviour, if default it will compile into **style datafor='abovethefold'**.
+>this defines the aboveTheFold behaviour.
+>If true (default) it will compile into **style datafor='abovethefold'**.
-If false it will replace the aboveTheFold file contents
+>If false it will replace the aboveTheFold file contents

+##### options.stylePattern
+This is the empty styletag on the html file, by default: **style datafor='abovethefold'**.

-##### options.pattern
+##### options.sassPattern
 This is the comment pattern inside the sass file, remember to include the **!** as this makes sure the comment gets passed to the css